sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/FAQ/README.md

 ## Why are you using virtual machines?

-Using virtual machines allows us to efficiently deliver a consistent build environment to a wide range of platforms.
+The native platform for Sailfish OS software development is GNU/Linux (Linux).
+Use of virtual machines allows us to efficiently deliver a consistent build environment to a wide range of platforms.
 Whilst there is a small performance penalty, we think this is a worthwhile tradeoff for the benefits it gives us all.
-We have further optimisations planned.
+Best build performance can be achieved with Docker-based build engine on Linux – in this case the performance penalty is near to zero when compared to a native build environment setup.
+We have further optimisations planned for other host platforms.

 ## What are the shared folders for?